BeyYT/BeyDos/README.md

 # BeyDos
-A ddos tool meant to test minecraft servers and small websites.
+A DDoS tool meant to test Minecraft servers and small websites

 USE IF GIVEN PERMISSION, I AM NOT RESPONSIBLE FOR ANY DAMAGES, LEGAL ISSUES, OR LAWSUITS.

-Currently this tool is in wip but it will soon be released.
+Currently, this tool is in Work In Progress, but it will soon be released.

 Attacks: